Pradeep Ghosh, Founder & President, Oasis

 What is The Museum School?

 The Museum School started out with a question; If education is the foundation of a country, why should such inequality exist?
 The Museum School aims to address the issues of poor infrastructure, limited resources and a lack of trained teachers by making use of a City’s Museums to provide quality education for socially deprived children.
 The project specifically targets children who are not attending school and equips them with an urge for knowledge, and confidence of expression, to re-enter mainstream education.
-The project is founded on the idea that museums are amongst the best teaching aids in the world, and an untapped source of knowledge.
-The Museum School has subject experts from the museum train teachers to delivery high quality education using the exhibits.
+The project is founded on the idea that museums are amongst the best teaching aids in the world and an untapped source of knowledge.
+The Museum School has subject experts from the museum training teachers to deliver high-quality education using the exhibits.

 Children are driven to the museums where they are engaged in stories, games and activities, leading them to the topic for the day.
 To develop curiosity, children are encouraged to identify the exhibit for the topic.
 They are then provoked to ask questions about the exhibits and fill in the gaps in their knowledge.
 The Museum School’s curriculum offers a holistic education including academic knowledge, life skills, expression and debating skills, performing art skills and vocational skills, like most privileged children.